dchampion/shared-mutable-state/README.md

 </pre>

 #### Discussion
-The first and most obvious thing to note is the large number of set intersections.
-Recall that just one intersection violates the invariant of the consecutive-number generator, which is that each call to its <code>next()</code> method produce a unique number&mdash;namely 1 greater than that produced by its last invocation.
-The sheer number of intersections&mdash;534,391 among 2,000,000 iterations (1M per thread/set)&mdash;indicates this is a badly flawed strategy.
+The first and most obvious thing to note is the large number of intersections.
+Recall that just one intersection violates the invariant of the consecutive-number producer, which is that each call to its <code>next()</code> method produce a unique number&mdash;namely 1 greater than that produced by its last invocation.
+The sheer number of intersections&mdash;534,391 among 2,000,000 iterations (1M per thread-set pair)&mdash;indicates this is a badly flawed state-transition strategy.

 The second thing to note is the number of set collisions in both threads.
 Recall that a collision occurs when a single thread attempts to add a number that already appears in its set.
-As with intersections, even a single collision indicates a flawed strategy for observing shared, mutable state.
+As with intersections, even a single collision indicates a flawed strategy.

 ### Volatile Strategy
 #### Implementation